Next.js Internationalization Simplified

 }

-Hence we have successfully implemented internationalization in Next.js 15 without using any libraries.
-This is a simple and effective way to handle internationalization in Next.js i have used this is in one of my project AriaDocs and you can find the source code here
+Hence we have successfully implemented internationalization in Next.js app without using any libraries.
+This is a simple and effective way to handle internationalization in Next.js I have used this in one of my projects, AriaDocs and you can find the source code here